kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 Parallel coordinates displays all metrics on a single graph, with each vertical line representing one metric with its own scale.
 The metric values are positioned along those vertical lines and connected across each axis.

 When in comparison view, comparing runs will highlight your selections on the respective chart types, improving readability even in the event there is a multitude of data points.
+The following graphic is taken from the [Kedro-Viz experiment tracking demo](https://demo.kedro.org/experiment-tracking) (and is not a visualisation from the example code you created above).

 ![](../meta/images/experiment-tracking_metrics-comparison.gif)

 Additionally, you can monitor the changes to metrics over time from the pipeline visualisation tab ![](../meta/images/pipeline_visualisation_icon.png).
 Clicking on any MetricsDataset node will open a side panel displaying how the metric value has changed over time.

 ![](../meta/images/pipeline_show_metrics.gif)

+This graphic is also taken from the [Kedro-Viz experiment tracking demo](https://demo.kedro.org/experiment-tracking) (and is not a visualisation from the example code you created above).